5 comments

 You can choose between chicken, lamb and beef for the kebab dishes.
 These are served in a variety of tantalising ways such as rolls, shish, baked rice and even pizza.

 The kebab portion is quite substantial, and is accompanied by rice and pieces of warm pita bread.
 The greens, peppers, tomatoes and sauces on the side also provide a welcome reprieve from the meat.
-And colors, too!
+And colours, too!

 For our second dish, we were deciding between the gravy musakka or gravy kofte.
 In the end we opted for the latter, which is a tomato-based gravy that sounds more appealing than the eggplant-based musakka.